 For slightly older children (8 or over) and teenagers, there are so many outdoor activities to enjoy.
-Cycling, kayaking, hiking, and snorkelling are just a few of the the fun things to do in Vietnam.
+Cycling, kayaking, hiking, and snorkeling are just a few of the fun things to do in Vietnam.
 There are also breathtaking beaches, boat rides, pony-trekking, markets, and out-of-this-world restaurants.

 This guide will explain what family activities you can enjoy in Vietnam, the best places to go, the best time of year to set off.

 Vietnam is full of opportunities for family fun and adventures.
 There are also some attractions which you should avoid.
 Zoos and animal parks might seem like child-friendly places, but the animals are often kept in poor conditions and are visibly distressed which is upsetting to see.